 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

 The only large city in Idaho is Boise.
-Nampa and Meridian follow, with populations just under 100,000.
-Boise’s cost of living hovers right around the national average, and healthcare costs are often just a little less expensive.
+Nampa and Meridian follow, with populations of just over 100,000.
+Boise’s cost of living is slightly higher than the national average, and healthcare costs are pretty middle-of-the-road.
 The city contains a handful of orthodontists, so you can compare prices and find one that works for your budget.
-You should be able to find some reasonably-priced braces.
+You should be able to find some reasonably priced braces.

 Nampa and Meridian are the two largest suburbs surrounding Boise.
 Nampa is slightly cheaper, while Meridian is more expensive.
 Most of Boise’s other suburbs have a similar cost of living to the city itself, although some (like Eagle and Star) are more expensive.
 But it doesn’t matter so much when you have a few cities clustered close together, since you’re within driving range of all the orthodontists in the Boise area.

 Idaho’s other mid-sized cities are all across the board.
-A few – like Rexburg, Moscow, and Coeur d’Alene – are some of the state’s most expensive places to live.
+A few — like Rexburg, Moscow, and Coeur d’Alene — are some of the state’s most expensive places to live.
 Others, like Idaho Falls and Pocatello, are much more affordable.
-Typically, your braces price will reflect the cost of living in your area.
+Typically, your braces price will reflect the cost of living in your area, although that’s not always the case.

 Most of Idaho’s orthodontic competition is in Boise and its surrounding suburbs.
 A higher concentration of orthodontists means that each one has to make themselves unique to potential patients.
 So, they’ll sometimes run promotions, offer discounts, and even lower their prices.
 If you live near Boise, you should consult a few different orthodontists to get quotes for your braces and see if they have any deals.
 Some offices will mail out coupons or post sales on their websites as well.